Rate the Race: 2018 French Grand Prix

-6 responses to “Rate the Race: 2018 French Grand Prix”
+6 thoughts on “Rate the Race: 2018 French Grand Prix”

 Too hard defending on this track.
 Excluding of lame McLarens and Bottas, the DRS-powered overtakes before turn 8 chicane looked too simple.
 If the 8-9 corners